yschroeder/face-shield/README.md

 Here it says that the optimal thin wall thickness is 1.68 mm for two lines and 3.29 mm for 4 lines.
 1.68 mm is very close to 1.67mm, so this is correctly configured!
 This value is influenced by the `Layer height` and the extrusion width for `Perimeters` and `External perimeters`.
 An extrusion width of 0.87 mm and a layer height of 0.3mm are used here for a 0.4 mm nozzle.
 Yes, you can actually print 0.87 mm width with a 0.4 mm nozzle (at least with an E3D nozzle).
 This [YouTube video by CNCKitchen](https://www.youtube.com/watch?v=9YaJ0wSKKHA) gives more info if you are interested.

 Ok, we now have a model that is designed for this kind of print and a correct perimeter width.
 Let's talk about print speed.
 Rembember the `Max.
-Volumentric Speed`?
+Volumetric Speed`?
 This is your print speed.
 Configure all speeds (except for `Support material`, `Bridges`, and `Gap fill` and `First layer speed`) to your `Travel` speed.
 Yes, do this.
 You won't reach these speeds anyway (and if you actually do, can I have your printer please?).
 Now set the `Max.
-Volumentric Speed` in `Filament Settings/Advanced` to a low starting value.
+Volumetric Speed` in `Filament Settings/Advanced` to a low starting value.
 8 mm³/s is a good starting point.

 Let's quickly go through some other settings that can increase your print speed: The model we are printing does not need any infill.
 You can safely set it to 0%.
 Only the hooks for the rubber band would get some and they don't need it.
 Also, you can disable gap filling completely.
 Yes, this ends up with some small holes, but saves quite some time.
 Also it might reduce stringing, as sometimes the gap fill material does not fit into its hole and squeezes out.
 Disable gap fill by setting the `Gap fill` speed to 0.

 Now go to the `Plater` tab and slice your model.
-In the bottom left corner, change the `View` to `Volumentric flow rate`.
+In the bottom left corner, change the `View` to `Volumetric flow rate`.
 You model should have the maxum flow rate (8 mm³/s) everywhere (expect for the first layer) like in this picture:
 ![Flow Rate][flow_rate]

 You should now be good to go for your first test print with high speed settings.
 If this works well (and I hope it does, otherwise this guide might be crap...) you can increase the `Max.
-Volumentric Speed` (e.g. in steps of 2 mm³/s) until your print starts to look ugly or your extruder makes painful noises and loses steps.
+Volumetric Speed` (e.g. in steps of 2 mm³/s) until your print starts to look ugly or your extruder makes painful noises and loses steps.
 If this happens, you have reached the limit of your printer.
 Go down to the last working value (I am running a Prusa i3 MK2.5S with a 0.8 mm nozzle at 17 mm³/s).

 ## Advanced Parameter Tuning